 |Indradhanush||India & UK|

 Multilateral exercise – These exercises are conducted by the military including more than one partner nation.

-List of major multilateral exercises conducted by the military are given below:
+A list of major multilateral exercises conducted by the military is given below:

 |Multilateral exercise||No of Participating countries|